|Nutrition Facts (per serving)|

 3 to 5 dashes hot sauce, optional

-- 4 to 6 slices bacon, cooked, for garnish
+4 to 6 slices cooked bacon, crumbled, for garnish

 Add the potatoes, corn, creamed corn, onions, red peppers, jalapeno peppers, vegetable broth and seafood seasoning to the slow cooker.
 Cover, and cook on low for 7 to 8 hours or high for 3 to 4 hours.